Call Us: 417.667.7007 Toll-Free: 800.362.8852

 Transitions

-Whether it is a youth with disabilities needing assistance transitioning to post high school or the workforce or an individual wanting to transition from a nursing home or rehabilitation center back to the community; WILS has a program to assist.
+Whether it is a youth with disabilities needing assistance transitioning to post high school or the workforce or an individual wanting to transition from a nursing home or rehabilitation center back to the community; OMO has a program to assist.

 Staff Spotlight